fabien-h/acta/docs/quickstart.md

 ## Install

-This quickstart assumes that you already have a functionning [React](https://reactjs.org/) application.
+This quickstart assumes that you already have a functioning [React](https://reactjs.org/) application.
 If not, you can initialize one with [create react app](https://create-react-app.dev/docs/getting-started/).

 Run `npm install acta` or `yarn add acta`.